 - Arrange the potatoes around the chicken and place the pan in the oven.

-Transfer the roasted chicken and potatoes to a platter and discard the other vegetables.
+- Transfer the roasted chicken and potatoes to a platter and tent loosely with foil.
+You can serve or discard the other vegetables, but do not wipe the pan!

-To top this dish off we'll make a quick pan sauce using those wonderful juices leftover in the pan.
+To top this dish off and take it to the next level, we'll make a quick pan sauce using those wonderful, flavor-packed juices and brown bits left over in the pan.

 - Set the pan back on the stove over medium-high heat.
 Add ¼ cup of good quality chicken stock (I use Swanson Unsalted Chicken Stock) to the pan and scrape up any brown bits with a wooden spoon.
 Then add the remaining stock.